diskcoin-apps-team/Diskcoin/INSTALL.md

 You can choose

 - Download the setup file (exe), and run the setup program, or
-- download the (zip) file, unpack the files into a directory, and then run bitcoin-qt.exe.
+- download the (zip) file, unpack the files into a directory, and then run diskcoin-qt.exe.

 ## Linux / Unix